Ep. 154 – Tips to Start Your Chestnut Orchard

 Revival chestnut – with a nut almost as big as my palm!

-However, you have to be careful mixing American (and especially European) hybrids with large nuts.
-Those trees are usually pollen sterile, so they need a pollinator.
+I also will plant two Colossal seedlings that I started from seed last year.
+Colossal is a European hybrid that has extremely large nuts.
+However, it is usually pollen sterile, so Colossal needs a pollinator.
+There is some concern with Colossal – you have to be careful mixing American and European hybrids with large nuts.
 Some varieties, like Colossal, may have Internal Nut Breakdown (internal nut rot) if pollinated by Chinese chestnuts.

 Chestnuts need moderately acidic soil, somewhere between 4.5 and 6.5 pH.
-By comparison, 7 pH is considered neutral and “base” and most garden vegetables require a pH between 6 and 7.
+By comparison, 7 pH is considered neutral and “base”.
+Most garden vegetables require a pH between 6 and 7.

 To get more acidic soil, add sulfur.
 For more alkaline soil, add garden lime.